geobtaa/important-docs-locator/README.md

 # Important Documents Locator
-A site intended to help users find important documents by type filtration
+This is a site intended to help users find important documents by type filtration.
+See [here](https://gin.btaa.org/important-docs-locator/).